Demco21/Assembler/README.txt

-Two-pass assembler that converts assembly language to binary machine language
+Two-Pass Assembler

-How to execute in the command line: sicxe <opcode file name> <program file name> <hash table size>
+How to execute in the command line:
-(ex. sicxe opcodefile.txt programfile.txt 8)
+<sicxe opcodeFile programFile hashSize>      (ex. sicxe opcodefile.txt programfile.txt 8)

 This program accepts two files as input.

-1. An opcode file which is a file containing the opcode number of all the instructions used in the program file.
+The first is an opcode file, which is a file containing the opcode number and size in bytes, of all the instructions used in the program file.
+Each entry is formatted as follows:

-This file is formatted as follows: instruction opcode byte-size (ex. compr 201 2)
+<instruction opcode byte-size\n>       (ex. mul 201 2)

-Where instruction is the name of the instruction, opcode is the opcode of the instruction and byte-size is the size of the instruction in bytes.
+Where instruction is a string containing the name of the instruction, opcode is an integer containing the opcode of the instruction and byte-size is an integer containing the size of the instruction in bytes.
 In this program we exclude 4-byte instructions.
 This program will only assemble 1, 2 and 3 byte instructions.
 Each instruction in the ocpode file is separated by a newline character.
+Each instruction from the opcode file is stored in a binary tree.

 Opcode file example:
 compr 201 2